milochen0418/audio-research/README.md

 $ conda install -n audio-research pyaudio
 $ conda install -n audio-research numpy
 $ conda install -n audio-research matplotlib
+$ conda install -n audio-research pyqtgraph
+$ conda install -n audio-research scipy

 # File list
+## audio_record_and_play_test.ipynb
+This is most simple example for you to record and play.
+This code should be running well on your platform.
 ## audio_record_test.ipynb
 The file show how to record data from microphone to output.wav
 After testing, this code is working on Mac OS
+## audio_spectrum_qt.py
+Development qt app for audio_spectrum